-- Regular formal meetings SEN meetings are held to discuss the Learning Support Plan and progress of children with SEN. These are attended by parent/carer, class teacher and the Inclusion Manager. - EHC Plan annual review - termly Parent/Carer Pupil Progress Meetings - Less formal meetings staff are in the playground at the end of the school day - By appointment all school staff are available to meet parents/carers - Curriculum evenings open to all parents/carers - School trips open to all parents/carers - Within school activities open to all parents/carers - Parent/Carer Forum termly, open to all parents/carers
+- Regular formal meetings SEN meetings are held to discuss the Learning Support Plan and progress of children with SEN. These are attended by parent/carer, class teacher and the Inclusion Manager.
+EHC Plan annual review Termly Parent/Carer Pupil Progress Meetings Less formal meetings By appointment Curriculum evenings School trips Open to all parents/carers open to all parents/carers - Within school activities open to all parents/carers - Parent/Carer Forum half termly, open to all parents/carers